UMAprotocol/protocol/documentation/developer_reference/bug_bounty.md

 The contracts in [the common directory](https://github.com/UMAprotocol/protocol/tree/9d403ddb5f2f07194daefe7da51e0e0a6306f2c4/core/contracts/common) and [the oracle directory](https://github.com/UMAprotocol/protocol/tree/9d403ddb5f2f07194daefe7da51e0e0a6306f2c4/core/contracts/oracle) of the `/protocol` repo have been carefully audited by OpenZeppelin.
 The audit report can be found [here](https://blog.openzeppelin.com/uma-audit-phase-1/).

+The contracts in [the financial-templates directory](https://github.com/UMAprotocol/protocol/tree/e6eaa48124ae3f209fb117cf05eb18292cf26d21/core/contracts/financial-templates/implementation) have been audited by OpenZeppelin.
+The audit report can be found [here](https://blog.openzeppelin.com/uma-audit-phase-2/).

 ## Rewards

 UMA offers substantial rewards for discoveries that can prevent the loss of assets, the freezing of assets, or harm to users.